telerik/blazor-docs/knowledge-base/inputs-validation-child-component.md

 ## Description

-I am wrapping a Telerik component inside a custom control for my application.
+I am wrapping a Telerik component inside a custom component for my application.
 When I try to validate it the red invalid border does not appear.

 ## Solution